Last updated: June 28, 2026

 Macros also respect game-imposed limits.
 If a game's design caps how quickly an action can repeat, a rapid-input macro will not bypass that cap — the game simply will not register inputs beyond what it allows.
 A macro cannot add abilities the game was not built to accept.

-The DMCA's anti-circumvention provision (17 U.S.C. § 1201) prohibits circumventing technological protection measures that control access to copyrighted works. yew.gg scripts do not circumvent any such measures:
+The DMCA's anti-circumvention provision (17 U.S.C. § 1201) prohibits circumventing technological protection measures that control access to copyrighted works.
+Scripts sold on yew.gg do not circumvent any such measures:

 Scripts for the Cronus Zen are more analogous to a custom keyboard macro device than to any software that circumvents a protected work.
 The Cronus Zen's own documentation makes this distinction clearly.

 All content and scripts on yew.gg are intended solely for personal, educational, and lawful use.
-They are not intended for, nor does yew.gg encourage, any use designed to circumvent or otherwise violate the End User License Agreements (EULAs), Terms of Service, or intellectual property rights of any third party.
+They are not intended for, nor do yew.gg or its stores encourage, any use designed to circumvent or otherwise violate the End User License Agreements (EULAs), Terms of Service, or intellectual property rights of any third party.

 The following two rules are reproduced verbatim from the Cronus Zen Terms of Service — these are Cronus's own conditions on device use, not yew.gg's: